The Future for St John’s Church

 On 3rd February 2012 they blogged on why there is no progress on any of their local sites.

-In 2017 the situation remains much the same.
-Gravestones at the front of the church have been moved, to make room for the planned car park.
-Work has not commenced inside the church as yet.
+In 2017 the situation remained much the same.
+Gravestones at the front of the church were moved, to make room for the planned car park.
+Work had not commenced inside the church.

 There was a final chance to ring the bells at St John’s Church on Saturday and Sunday 15th/16th January.

-St Agatha’s feastday is actually 5 February, but the final peal had to be before that as the bells are being removed in the week beginning 17th January 2011.
+St Agatha’s feast day is actually 5th February, but the final peal had to be before that as the bells are being removed in the week beginning 17th January 2011.

 The church was crowded with those who wished to hear this historic peal one last time.

-During the following week the eight bells have been dismounted and lowered to the ground.
-They have been taken, together with their metal hanging frames, to the J Taylor & Co Foundry in Loughborough where they were cast 130 years ago in 1880.
-There they will be stored until the church in Stockton Heath, near Warrington, is ready to hang them once again.
+During the following week the eight bells were dismounted and lowered to the ground.
+They were taken, together with their metal hanging frames, to the J Taylor & Co Foundry in Loughborough where they were cast 130 years ago in 1880.
+They were stored until the church in Stockton Heath, near Warrington, was ready to hang them once again.
+They have now been re-hung and commissioned to ring out once again.

 It was in Spring 2003 that an article appeared in Bollington Live! about the threatened closure of St John’s church on Church Street.
 Our worst fears came to pass and the building has remained empty and unused since the end of May 2003.
 That article ended with the suggestion that the future of the church and the graveyard was a project that the Civic Society should tackle.